* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Equipment tracking is a nice feature to have if you want to protect it from theft, but you might not be looking for this feature in your payroll provider.
 Instead, consider a dedicated equipment-tracking provider that can also track your vehicles, such as Geotab or Samsara.

 Switching to a new time tracking system can feel like one more thing on your plate.
-The key is to make it simple, clear, and consistent from day one, starting with these tips:
+Here's how to roll out OnTheClock without disrupting a single payroll cycle.

 Be Confident in Your Time Tracking Process With OnTheClock